In a September 17 Seniors Housing Business webinar:panelists discussed how the senior living industry is shifting.

 Technology is also changing the way residents communicate with their families — and has been critical during the pandemic, when in-person visits have been prohibited at many properties.
 From iPad programs to apps that collect messages and photos for staff to print and deliver to residents who aren’t comfortable with screens, technology is playing a critcal role in keeping families connected these days.

 This has been a year of tremendous upheaval and the seniors housing industry has had to react quickly to changes related both the physical and emotional health of residents.
-Listen to the full webinar to hear more insights about recent changes and future impacts of both the pandemic and technology.

 - Kelly Keefe, MatrixCare (moderator)